mfnalex/ChestSort/HOW_TO_USE_API.md

 }
 ```

-You can also excempt certain slots / ItemStacks from being sorted using the following methods:
+You can also exempt certain slots / ItemStacks from being sorted using the following methods:

 ```java
     public void setUnmovable(int slot)